 Supervisory convergence does not mean a one-size fits all approach.
 It does mean that ESMA will promote the consistent and effective implementation and application of the same rules and using sufficiently similar approaches for similar risks.
 The overall goal is to strive for comparable regulatory outcomes.

 Having focussed much of its effort since its inception on ensuring a complete and appropriate rulebook for the provision of financial services, ESMA has identified Supervisory Convergence as a strategic priority over the coming few years.

 Therefore, ESMA will increase its focus on supervisory convergence work, setting priorities and resources accordingly.
-For this purpose ESMA is developing and will publish a Supervisory Convergence Work Programme in 2016.
+For this purpose ESMA has developed and published a Supervisory Convergence Work Programme in 2016 and in 2017.

-This work programme will contribute towards several aims such as the effective implementation of rules, facilitating the exchange of experience between national competent authorities, the coordination of supervisory activity, the development of effective supervisory approaches, the assessment of supervision by national competent authorities through peer reviews, and the identification of barriers to convergent supervision.
+These work programmes contribute towards several aims such as the effective implementation of rules, facilitating the exchange of experience between national competent authorities, the coordination of supervisory activity, the development of effective supervisory approaches, the assessment of supervision by national competent authorities through peer reviews, and the identification of barriers to convergent supervision.

 Effective supervision of financial markets is a complex task, and currently there is room for increased convergence of supervisory practices and approaches amongst national competent authorities.
 ESMA will be working with the national competent authorities to improve and to harmonise practices, ensuring the best use of limited resources.